Debt Camel

 There was a legal challenge called a Judicial Review to one of the Ombudsman’s January 2024 discretionary commission decisions.
 If the court had ruled the decision was incorrect, the discretionary commission claims would have had to be reconsidered.

 This has now been heard, and the judgment in December did NOT overturn the FOS decision.
 This is good news for customers with discretionary commission complaints.
-But that judgement has been appealed and the hearing date will be at the start of July.
+Barclays had said it would appeal this, but in September 2025 it announced it had withdrawn the Appeal, so the FOS decision stands.

-The Appeal Court’s undisclosed commission judgment is being appealed to the Supreme Court.
-The hearing date is at the beginning of April.
-The Appeal Court’s decisions may be upheld, overturned, or restricted in some way.
-There are many possibilities, and it isn’t possible to guess what may happen.
+The Appeal Court’s undisclosed commission judgment was appealed to the Supreme Court.
+The hearing date was at the beginning of April.
+The judgment was published on 1 August 2025.

 Making a claim